Why Connectivity Failure is Now a National Security Risk

 • $

-• Why Connectivity Failure Is Now a National Security Risk
+• Why Connectivity Failure is Now a National Security Risk

 i 3 Table of Contents

-Why Connectivity Failure Is Now a National Security Risk
+Why Connectivity Failure is Now a National Security Risk

 When emergency services go dark, coordination breaks down.
 Governments lose visibility at the exact moment they need it most.
 Recent outages in Australia, where people could not reach emergency services, were not edge cases.
 They were signals.